fulldecent/swift6-module-template/Recipe.md

    1. Click "iOS Example" on the left (the blue icon)
    2. Click the target "iOS Example" in the middle (app icon)
-   3. Click Build Phases on the top of the middle
+   3. Click 'Build Phases' on the top of the middle
    4. Open the section Link Binary With Libraries
    5. Click the plus (+) button
    6. Select xxPROJECTxNAMExx (the building icon)